Raafat Alsabbagh

 The September 2016 Exchange

-The evidentiary value of this exchange is narrow but specific: it shows Alsabbagh was aware of the type of content Epstein found interesting and chose to send it to him.
+The evidentiary value of the exchange is narrow but specific.
+It shows Alsabbagh was aware of the type of content Epstein found interesting and chose to send it to him.
 Epstein's response — framing the article in financial terms — is consistent with his documented communication style.
 The exchange does not establish whether Alsabbagh understood the implications of what he forwarded or whether it reflects a broader pattern of communication about women.
 It is a single documented instance.

 FARA Status